leodamasceno/maceio/README.md

 - **Which events would you like to trigger this webhook:** Select *Pull requests* and *Pushes*

 ### Personal access tokens
-Follow [this](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) guide and select the scopes *repo* and *admin:repo_hook*.
+Create a user and follow [this](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) guide and select the scopes *repo* and *admin:repo_hook*.

 # Configuration file